 Muscles Worked During Wide Grip Push Up

-- The primary muscle worked during wide Push-Ups to be the pectoralis (Mainly Outer Chest)
+- The primary muscle worked during wide push-ups is the chest (Mainly Outer Chest)

-- Aside from the upper extremity muscles, Wide grip push-ups in general, engage the core, glutes, hamstrings, quadriceps femoris and calf muscles as well.
+- Aside from the upper extremity muscles, Wide grip push-ups also engage the core, glutes, hamstrings, quadriceps, and calf muscles as well.

 Here’s how these muscles are engaged during the wide push-up: